Nature, outdoor adventures and jaw-dropping views are synonymous with Norway. The entire country is gorgeous.

 She took the back and I slid into the front hoping that I wouldn’t accidentally spray her with water every time my paddle exited the water.

-Since the weather was gorgeous our guide decided to let us kayak a bit longer than they normally do so we kayaked another 12.5 km back.
-The views were gorgeous and we enjoyed being out on the water but by the time we completed the 18 km (11 miles) our shoulders were officially worn out!
+Since the weather was gorgeous our guide decided to let us kayak a bit longer than they normally do.
+So we kayaked another 12.5 km back.
+The views were breathtaking and we enjoyed being out on the water.
+However, by the time we completed the 18 km (11 miles) our shoulders were officially worn out!

 Back at the base camp we pulled our kayaks onto the shore, brought everything up and changed back into our shoes.
 We headed over to the convenient store and grabbed a couple of beers for the train ride back!

 Nordic Ventures offers many different trip options to cater to everyone.
-Time, athleticism and budget are all considerations for choosing which trip is right for you so that you’ll have the most enjoyable journey along one of Norway’s gorgeous fjords.
+Time, athleticism and budget are all considerations for choosing which trip is right for you.
+That way you’ll have the most enjoyable journey along one of Norway’s gorgeous fjords.

 The company provides a rain jacket, diving booties, pelican case for your phone, life jacket and spray skirt.
 They also feed you during the trip and have plenty of water available.
 All you need to do is show up and be ready for fun!